FTeichmann/ldif2OntowikiUsers/README.md

 ===
 In this example, I use curl to pass the result to Ontowiki.
 Ontowiki-cli might be another option.
 See cron.php for details.
-This will add all exported Data into the Graph.
-Therefore you can't delete users this way yet.
+This will add all exported Data into a special Ldapusers Graph.
+You need to owl:imports this graph into the Ontowiki Configuration Graph.

 Cronjob
 ===